lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

     docker run --rm -it \
         -v ${INPUT_DIR}:/home/input_dir:ro \
-        -v ${SHARED_DIR}:/home/output_dir:ro \
         -v ${OUTPUT_DIR}:/home/shared_dir \
         --ipc="host" --network="host" \
         lightly/sampling:latest \
-        token=MYAWESOMETOKEN
+        token=myawesometoken

 List of Parameters
 -----------------------------------

-The following are parameter which can be passed to the container:
+The following are parameters which can be passed to the container:

 .. code-block:: yaml